micklto/capstone/README.md

 >All source is located in DockerHub Capstone Project, [https://github.com/micklto/capstone](https://github.com/micklto/capstone)

 ## DockerHub
->Repository repository for the PG DO - DevOps Capstone Project, [https://hub.docker.com/repository/docker/dockertmickler/capstone](https://hub.docker.com/repository/docker/dockertmickler/capstone)
+>Container repository for the PG DO - DevOps Capstone Project, [https://hub.docker.com/repository/docker/dockertmickler/capstone](https://hub.docker.com/repository/docker/dockertmickler/capstone)

 ## Assumptions

+### K3s

+[K3s](https://k3s.io) was chosen for the Kubernetes installation.
+- The AWS environment of the Simplilearn AWS environment did not provide for enough resources to host a full Kubernetes installation.
+- K3s provided for a metrics server that is needed to measuer CPU utilization in our Horizontal Pod Autoscaling
-#### Installed Tools
+### Installed Tools
 - Git
 - Ansible
 - Terraform
 - JDK
 ## Application Development
 ### Spring Boot Application
 Application is called ```capstone``` and is a Spring Boot application that is deployed as a container.
 It is dependant on a PostgreSQL datasource.
-It will takes its paramaters through environment variables.
+It will takes its database connection paramaters through environment variables.
+Those environment varialbes will be provided through a Kubernetes ConfigMpa

 Steps for building Spring Boot Application